epsi-rns/AlumniBook-SF2/src/Citra/Mootools/AutoValidatorBundle/README.md

 ----------------

 Add AutoValidatorBundle to your application kernel.
-This bundle depend on MootoolsBundle.
+This bundle has soft dependencies on MootoolsBundle.

     // app/AppKernel.php
     public function registerBundles()